Getting broken yellow lines painted on your street

 When we get your request, we review:

-You can read The types of requests we get for more about why your request might have been declined.
+Read the types of requests we get for more information about why your request might have been declined.

 What happens next if we approve your request